axilmar/parserlib/README.md

 This feature allows parsers to handle errors, then continue parsing.

-Any parse node can be a skip parse node; side effects of parse nodes are cancelled if used as skip parse nodes; the current parse context is not affected by them.
+Any parse node can be a skip parse node; side effects of parse nodes are canceled if used as skip parse nodes; the current parse context is not affected by them.

 For example:
 ```cpp